denn1s/apple-and-lily/Braindump.md

 - **In-Person Private Testing**: As part of her therapy, a long-term goal might be to take a test in a private, quiet room at the accessibility office.
 Her therapist might work with her for weeks on this "exposure therapy," a huge milestone that would feel like climbing a mountain.
 - **Cars**: A private car would be far more manageable.
 It's a controlled, private environment.
 She can control the music, the temperature, and who is inside.
 There's a clear and immediate way to escape—they can just drive away.
 A short, planned trip in Risa's car might be a realistic goal for her therapy.
 - **Public Transport**: Public transport like a bus or subway would be a **nightmare scenario**.
 It represents a total loss of control: it's crowded, loud, and filled with strangers.
 The doors close, and she can't get off whenever she wants.
 The risk of having a panic attack there, where escape is impossible and she'd feel trapped and embarrassed, makes it something she would avoid at all costs.

+Idea:

+Valerie heads toward the kotatsu while Karin makes her way to the kitchen, and they cross paths in the narrow space between the kitchenette partition and the wall.
+The passage is so tight that only one person can comfortably pass at a time.

+Instead of waiting, Valerie presses herself against the wall to make room.
+Karin hesitates for a moment but, trying to appear nonchalant, squeezes through the gap as quickly as she can.
+Once she’s past, Valerie continues on to the kotatsu.